-In such interaction, the third-party seller's web and application server 521 need not be aware of the issuer's promotion amount.
+In such interaction, the third-party seller's web and appliamount.
 Even if aware, the third-party seller's web and application server 521 need not account for the promotion amount of the issuer in the offering price of the item.
 In either case, however, the promotional server 505 identifies when the transaction for the promoted item has been completed.

 Similarly, a buyer interacts through the promotional server 505 and the affiliated seller's web and application server 517 to purchase a good and exercise a promotion.
 This is accomplished by making two account transactions with the affiliated seller's web and application server 517.
-Specifically, the buyer's account is used to pay the sales price less the promotion amount, while the issuer's account is used to pay the promotion amount.
+Specifically, the buyer's account is used to pay the sales price less the promotion amount, while the issuer's account is used to pay the promo-

-The promotional server 505 also supports full payment of the sales price of an item by the issuer's account.
+The promotional server 505 also supports full payment of 40 the sales price of an item by the issuer's account.
 When so charged, the promotional server 505 will assist in the payment from the buyer's account to the issuer for the purchase price less the promotion amount.
 Of course, surcharges and incentives might also be applied in such transactions.